dracupid/nobone/readme.md

     	ext: String # The current file's extension.
     	opts: Object # The current options of renderer.

     	# The file dependencies of current file.
-If you set it in the `compiler`,
+    	# If you set it in the `compiler`, the `dependency_reg`
-    	# the `dependency_reg` and `dependency_roots` should be left undefined.
+    	# and `dependency_roots` should be left undefined.
     	deps_list: Array

-    	dependency_reg: RegExp # The regex to match dependency path.
+    	# The regex to match dependency path.
 Regex or Table.
+    	dependency_reg: RegExp

-    	dependency_roots: Array # The root directories for searching dependencies.
+    	# The root directories for searching dependencies.
+    	dependency_roots: Array

     	# The source map informantion.
     	# If you need source map support, the `source_map`property
     	# must be set during the compile process.
-If you use inline source map,
-    	# this property shouldn't be set.
+    	# If you use inline source map, this property shouldn't be set.
     	source_map: String or Object
     }
     ```